Doug Wilson Says ‘To Prevail in Conflict Is Not Possible Without Deception’

 “The key is covenant—unless a covenant is assaulted or betrayed, the duty of believers is to speak the truth in love (Eph, 4:15).”2

-This is unbiblical with dangerous implications.
-If a “covenant is assaulted or betrayed” we are not required to speak truth?
-What does Doug mean by this?
-What does he mean by covenant?3 What constitutes assault and betrayal?
-Doug leaves it up to the reader to decide his meaning.
-It seems Doug is teaching that if someone is not in covenant with us—whether they have broken that covenant or were never in covenant with us to begin with—we are not required to speak the truth.
+The implication is stark: If a “covenant is assaulted or betrayed” we are not required to speak truth?
+But Wilson does not define what constitutes assault or betrayal, nor does he specify the meaning of covenant, leaving it up to his readers to decide for themselves when deception is permitted.3 In effect, Doug is teaching that if someone is not in covenant with us, whether they have broken that covenant or were never in covenant with us to begin with, we are not required to speak the truth.
 We are permitted to deceive them.
 This could conceivably include a large portion of the population, whether our non-Christian neighbors or an atheist business partner.4 But this concept is not found in Scripture.
-It’s another case of Doug stating something is true without any biblical evidence (see articles here).
+It’s another case of Doug stating something as truth without any biblical evidence (see articles here).

 “False witness destroys amity.5 If the amity is already destroyed on other grounds, or if the amity needs to be destroyed, then deception is lawful.”6